-During my most recent experience of having cancer, one of the nicest gifts I received was a soft mint blanket throw with furry slippers and a neck pillow.
+One of the nicest gifts I received while recovering from an illness was a soft mint blanket throw with furry slippers and a neck pillow.
 It felt like a real spa-like experience every time I relaxed on the couch snuggled under the blanket with a nice warm cup of peppermint tea.
-That’s when an idea came to me to crochet a version for my friend Mandy, who happened to find out the same day I did that her cancer was back.
-I wanted hers to be handmade of course.
-There is so much healing that comes with a handmade blanket, don’t you think?

 Bernat Baby Blanket (100% polyester, 100 g/3.5 oz, 65 /72 yds)